 In the summer term you will undertake your work-based learning and research project and write a 15,000 synthesis paper (dissertation) under the supervision of a faculty member.
 You will be responsible for finding a host organisation and location for your placement.

-You’ll be assessed through term papers, coursework assignments, presentations, exams, practical exercises, an action research project, and a 15,000 word dissertation.
+You’ll be assessed through term papers, coursework assignments, presentations, practical exercises, an action research group project, and a 15,000-word synthesis paper.

 Fees and scholarships